SystemsApproach/private5g/foreword.rst

 sum of their parts.
-More than that, the book shows that, despite the complexity of the 3GPP cellular standards and the long and frustrating history of closed network equipment in the cellular networking space, open-source software is gaining a foothold.
-Open-source platforms like Aether and Magma–both discussed in this book–are seeing practical deployment in a wide variety of settings.
+More than that, the book shows that, despite the complexity of the 3GPP cellular standards and the long and frustrating history of closed network equipment in the cellular networking space, open source software is gaining a foothold.
+Open source platforms like Aether and Magma–both discussed in this book–are seeing practical deployment in a wide variety of settings.
 The book even has a guide for readers to bring up the Aether platform, including a 5G small